StevenAEdwards/practice-web-api/README.md

 3. Upload Image to Docker Hub [x]
 4. Pull Image and Run it on "Prod" (HomeServer) [x]
 5. Upload project to Github [x]
-6. Update Readme [x]
+6. write basic Readme [x]
-7. Update Readme with Local Build Documentation
+7. Update Readme with Local Build Documentation,docker run, docker compose, and env vars[]
-8. TBD
+8. Create development and main branch []
+9. use github actions to auto build and upload image to docker hub when main is updated []
+10. API Authentication?
+11.